-We acquired our interest in the GA8 Properties subject to a \$91 million first priority mortgage loan collateralized by those properties, a \$20 million subordinated term loan collateralized by those properties and a \$12.75 million mezzanine loan secured by the equity interests of the wholly-owned subsidiary, Summit Georgia Holdings LLC, the parent holding company for the GA8 Properties.
+We acquired our interest in the GA8 Properties subject to a \$91.0 million first priority mortgage loan collateralized by those properties, a \$20 million subordinated term loan collateralized by those properties and a \$12.75 million mezzanine loan secured by the equity interests of the wholly-owned subsidiary, Summit Georgia Holdings LLC, the parent holding company for the GA8 Properties.

 On December 30, 2021, we entered into a loan agreement with CIBC for \$91.0 million in principal amount.
 The loan bears interest at the SOFR plus 3.50% with a SOFR floor of 50 basis points, or the bank's base rate plus 0.75% (with a minimum of 4.0%), and matures on December 30, 2024.
 The loan is interest-only for two years and then requires additional monthly installments of principal that are held by the lender in a cash loan guarantee fund until maturity.
 The loan may be prepaid at any time with no penalty if the GA8 Properties are refinanced through HUD, otherwise we would be required to pay an a prepayment premium equal to three percent (3%), two percent (2%) and one percent (1%) of the amount of the outstanding principal balance of the Loan prepaid if such prepayment occurs on or prior to the first (1st), second (2nd) and third (3rd) year anniversary of the closing date, respectively.
-In the event the Company sells or transfers one or more of the GA8 Properties, we would be required to pay an exit fee equal to (i) one-half of one percent (0.5%) of the amount of the outstanding principal balance of the Loan if such sale or transfer occurs on or prior to the second (2nd) year anniversary of the Closing Date; and (ii) zero percent (0%) if such sale or transfer occurs after the second (2nd) year anniversary of the Closing Date; and (ii) zero percent (0%) if such sale or transfer occurs after the second (2nd) year anniversary of the Closing Date; and (iii) zero percent (0%) if such sale or transfer occurs after the second (2nd) year anniversary of the Closing Date.
+In the event the Company sells or transfers one or more of the GA8 Properties, we would be required to pay an exit fee equal to (i) one-half of one percent (0.5%) of the amount of the outstanding principal balance of the Loan if such sale or transfer occurs on or prior to the second (2nd) year anniversary of the Closing Date; and (ii) zero percent (0%) if such sale or transfer occurs after the second (2nd) year anniversary of the Closing Date.

 On December 30, 2021, we entered into a subordinated term loan agreement with Oxford for \$20.0 million in principal amount.
-The loan bears interest at LIBOR plus 11.0% with a LIBOR floor of 100 basis points (or with a LIBOR replacement rate), and matures on June 30, 2025.
+The loan bears interest at LIBOR plus 11.0% with a LIBOR floor of 100 basis points (or with a LIBOR replacement rate), and matures on September 30, 2025.
 The loan is interest only.
 The entire loan may be prepaid at any time and would be subject at that time to a prepayment premium fee equal to five percent (5%), two percent (2%) and one percent (1%) of the amount repaid if the repayment is made or the loan is accelerated prior to first (1st), second (2nd) and third (3rd) year anniversary of the closing date, respectively, or no prepayment fee if the GA8 Properties are refinanced through HUD.
 Additionally, we are required to pay an exit fee of \$100,000 if the loan is paid off by December 31, 2024, or \$140,000 if the loan is paid off after that date.